Introduction

 Define Base Layer for Artificial Grass: Importance and Functionality

-The foundational component of artificial grass serves as a crucial support system that underpins the turf, ensuring its longevity and optimal performance.
-Typically composed of a blend of materials, this foundational layer is engineered to provide stability, facilitate efficient water management, and create a smooth surface for the turf.
+The base layer serves as a crucial support system that underpins the turf, ensuring its longevity and optimal performance.
+Typically composed of a blend of materials, this layer facilitates efficient water management and creates a smooth surface for the turf.
 Its primary functions include:

 - Preventing turf displacement